DavesCodeMusings/davescodemusings.github.io/README.md

 ## Newest and Most Active
 These are the projects I've been focusing most of my attention on at the moment.
 * [Thimble](https://github.com/DavesCodeMusings/thimble) -- A tiny web framework in the spirit of Flask for adding APIs to MicroPython projects.
+* [Spartan](https://github.com/DavesCodeMusings/spartan) -- A lightweight mobile-friendly web front-end for menu navigation.
 * [ESP](https://github.com/DavesCodeMusings/esp) -- MicroPython to do cool and useful things with the Espressif devices.
 * [Millennial Motivator](https://github.com/DavesCodeMusings/motivator) -- A tongue-in-cheek look at CSS transitions and JavaScript.

 ## Raspberry Pi / Intel NUC